-During our Summer Session online, we are pleased to be offering more than a dozen classes entirely online, in subjects ranging from Chemistry to Business.
-Students have the chance to earn up to 6 college credits in just 6 weeks, beginning Monday, July 6.
-Our current offerings include:
+During the 2020 Summer Session, we offered more than a dozen classes entirely online, in subjects ranging from Chemistry to Business.
+Students had the chance to earn up to 6 college credits in just 6 weeks.
+Classes available during the summer of 2020 included the following:

 CP100, Critical Writing & Speaking (3 cr.)

 ENC’s introductory college writing course, CP100 introduces students to writing and speech for general academic discourse.
 This course is one of ENC’s General Education requirements, usually completed in a student’s first semester of study.

 This course surveys pivotal events in Christian history, with attention to the people, socio-cultural influences, and theological concerns involved.
 This course is one of ENC’s General Education requirements, usually completed in a student’s first year of study.

 CP195, The West in the World Since 1500 (3 cr.)